Baro82/grapheneos-vanadium-bookmarks-helper/README.md

 The project is intentionally simple: just a single HTML file and a short Python script.
 Use it only after you’ve checked that it works as expected in your environment.

+Inside the `toSync` folder, you’ll find an example of exported bookmarks: `bookmarks_data.js`.
+This is just a sample, the same one shown in the third screenshot below.

 ## Screenshots

 ![Screenshots](Screenshots.png)